3DOM-FBK/deep-image-matching/README.md

 ## Installation

 `Deep-image-matching` is tested on Ubuntu 22.04 and Windows 10 with `Python 3.9`.
-It is strongly reccomended to use have a NVIDIA GPU with at least 8GB of memory.
+It is strongly reccomended to have a NVIDIA GPU with at least 8GB of memory.

 Please, note that deep-image-matching relies on [pydegensac](https://github.com/ducha-aiki/pydegensac) for the geometric verification of matches, which is only available for `Python <=3.9` on Windows.
 If you are using Windows, please, install `Python 3.9` (on Linux, you can also use `Pythom 3.10`).